raspishake/rsudp/docs/testing.rst

 directory permissions, internet, processing routines, alert functionality, sound-playing capability, and more.

+It does test whether it can see the internet at large, and whether it can send data to its own port
+(we've chosen 18888 as a test port).
+However, it does not test the ability to receive data from a remote shake.
+If you are having trouble with that, please see the :ref:`troubleshooting` page.

 Data flow
 =================================================

-During testing, the typical data flow as depicted in our :ref:`flow_diagram` must be created artificially.
+During testing, the typical data flow as depicted in :ref:`flow` must be created artificially.
 So, instead of getting data from the Raspberry Shake as usual, the :py:class:`rsudp.t_testdata.TestData` thread reads a file and sends the individual lines in that file to the data port.